 - Market price: the Company monitors this risk, which is reviewed regularly in consultation with the Investment Adviser. - Liquidity: the Company is mainly invested in securities which lack an established secondary trading market or are otherwise considered illiquid.
 In the Board's opinion, the risk is its inability to realise assets at a price which reflects the valuation of those assets to date, or indeed at all, due inter alia to illiquidity in the market for such assets and general economic and financial conditions. - Regulatory: the Company operates in a complicated regulatory environment and faces a number of regulatory risks.
-Breaches of law and regulations, such as GFSC Rules, Codes and Guidance, the SFS Rules, The Companies (Guernsey) Law, 2008, the Disclosure Guidance and Transparency Rules ("DTR") and The Protection of Investors (Bailiwick of Guernsey) Law, 2020 could lead to a number of serious outcomes and reputational damage.
+Breaches of law and regulations, such as GFSC Rules, Codes and Guidance, The Companies (Guernsey) Law, 2008, the FCA Disclosure Guidance and Transparency Rules ("DTR") and The Protection of Investors (Bailiwick of Guernsey) Law, 2020 could lead to a number of serious outcomes and reputational damage.
 The Board monitors compliance with law and regulations by regular review of internal control reports. - Interest rate: the Company does not hold any interest-bearing investments or borrowings directly at the year end.
 Therefore interest rate risk is limited to the extent of the bank balances and any indirect interest rate risk at the investee company level.
-The Directors consider the impact of interest rate risk to be immaterial to the Company. - COVID-19: the pandemic has presented a significant risk to the global economy and financial markets, which has resulted in an unprecedented level of market volatility and disruption.
-The Board has reviewed the business continuity arrangements of the service providers to the Company, which include the ability for all key employees to work from home, and does not believe that the pandemic has had a significant effect on the Company. - Geopolitical: the Company holds assets where the underlying product is in regions which may have unpredictable political circumstances.
+The Directors consider the impact of interest rate risk to be immaterial to the Company. - Geopolitical: the Company holds assets where the underlying product is in regions which may have unpredictable political circumstances.
 The locations are continually monitored for changes in the level of risk. - Investment and Concentration risk: The Company expects to hold a concentrated portfolio of investments and the Company will not seek to reduce the concentration risk through diversification.
 The opportunity set will dictate the number of holdings and the weighting of investments in the portfolio.
 The investments with the best return profiles will receive the largest weightings.
 The Company will therefore have no set diversification.